Go to our COVID-19 page for:

 We want to know what we can do to make things better.
 Please tell us what we’re doing right or if there’s something you want to change.
 If it’s still not working out, you can raise your concerns with your facilitator’s manager.

-Shall I offer food and drinks to my service facilitator during my assessment?
+Shall I offer food and drinks to my support facilitator during my assessment?

 This is not necessary.
 Our focus is to listen to you, understand your disability support needs and find out if you’re receiving enough support.

-Can I connect with my service facilitator on social media?
+Can I connect with my support facilitator on social media?

 I need an urgent assessment.

-Please call your service facilitator if there’s a significant change to your disability needs and they’ll advise the next steps.
+Please call your support facilitator if there’s a significant change to your disability needs and they’ll advise the next steps.

 I’m not happy with my needs assessment report.